chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_recipe_include_in_recipe.rst

    include_recipe "apache2::mod_ssl"

-If a recipe is included more than once in a recipe, only the first inclusion will be processed and any subsequent inclusion will be ignored.
+If the ``include_recipe`` method is used more than once to include a recipe, only the first inclusion is processed and any subsequent inclusions are ignored.